-If you are a small to medium size business, I would guess there is a greater than 90% chance your analytics are inaccurate and misconfigured.
-Only large business have the dedicated staff to handle GA4.
+If you are a small to medium size business, I would guess there is a greater than 90% chance your analytics are inaccurate and/or misconfigured.
+At this point, only large business have the staff to handle GA4.
+GA4 is just too complex for the average person.
+The learning curve is huge compared to the former Universal Analytics (UA).

 With Greater Power Comes Greater Responsibility